rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/backup-restore-and-disaster-recovery.md

 ## Default Storage Location Configuration

-Configure a storage location where all backups are saved by default.
-Various configuration options are available, including specifying an S3-compatible object store as the location for individual backups or choosing an existing `StorageClass` during installation of the `backup-restore-operator` helm chart.
-You will also have the option to override the configured storage location with each backup, but will be limited to using an S3-compatible or Minio object store.
+Configure a default storage location for your backups.
+There are various configuration options, such as specifying an S3-compatible object store as the location for individual backups or choosing an existing `StorageClass` during installation of the `backup-restore-operator` Helm chart.
+You also have the option to override the configured storage location with each backup, but are limited to using an S3-compatible or Minio object store.

 For information on configuring these options, refer to [this page.](../../../reference-guides/backup-restore-configuration/storage-configuration.md)